glevedianos/Thesis-Project/README.md

 and testing the neural networks were sourced from the publicly available Ninapro database.
 The code was developed in Python, and the Keras library was used for building the models.

+## Dependacies
+tensorflow==1.13.1
+keras==2.2.4
+numpy==1.16.2
+scipy==1.2.1
+sklearn==0.20.3

+## Database
+In order to run the code you need to download [Ninapro DB1](https://ninapro.hevs.ch/instructions/DB1.html) and extract it in a folder with name Ninapro.
+In this folder the data of its subject should be inside a folder named s1 for the first, s2 for ths second etc.